misantronic/framewreck/README.md

 // register binding-field 'name', fill it with '@misantronic' and connect it to #inp_name F('#inp_name').registerBindable( 'name', '@misantronic' );
 ```
-The binding-field 'name' will now be filled with your data.
+The binding-field 'name' will now be filled with your data.<br>
-Also, If you change #inp_name, the binding-field will update automatically its value as well.
+Also, If you change `#inp_name`, the binding-field will automatically update its value as well.
 You can leave that out if you don't have a form-element.

 ```javascript
 // update binding-field (and form-element)